2012 North Carolina judicial elections: Court of Appeals (Seat 5)

-Court of Appeals (Thigpen seat)
+Court of Appeals (Seat 6)

 Judge Cressie Thigpen, who was appointed to fill the vacancy caused by former Judge Barbara Jackson's election to the Supreme Court, ran for a full term.
 He was challenged by attorney/bank executive Chris Dillon, who ran for a seat on the Court of Appeals in 2010.
 Dillon defeated Thigpen and won the seat with 52.8 percent of the vote.